Grace and Truth Ministries

-Robert Griffith’s entire ministry as Pastor, preacher, teacher and passionate disciple of Christ has been guided by those two words.
+Robert Griffith’s entire ministry as Pastor, preacher, teacher, writer and passionate disciple of Christ has been guided by two words: grace and truth.
 It’s impossible to comprehend the Gospel without a clear grasp of God’s amazing grace in saving us, reconciling us, sustaining us and empowering us in ministry.

 However grace must be accompanied by truth.
 Grace without truth leads to apostacy.
 Truth without grace leads to heard-hearted legalism.
 Both are fatal to the mission of Christ and the growth of God’s kingdom.
 Grace and truth are embodied fully in Jesus Christ, Who must always be at the centre of all preaching and ministry.